AVXPANAOR/MedInternsGuide/README.md

 **Note:** This guide is not suitable for preparing for residency exams.
 If you are planning to take the exam soon, this guide may not be for you.

 ### Disclaimer
 This guide reflects the author's limited perspective, interests, educational gaps, and personal experiences.
 A resource or tip that has proven valuable for one person may not be effective for another.
-Therefore, consider everything stated here as mere suggestions and approach it with a critical mindset.
+Therefore, consider everything stated here as mere suggestions and approach them with a critical mindset.

 **Note:** You are not expected to read __any__ of the following resources cover-to-cover during your internship.
 You are encouraged to read sections that you find clinically useful or simply interesting.